We may earn money or products from the companies mentioned in this post.

 Second Sourdough Starter

 In my opinion, sourdough starters are like Pugs, you can’t have just one!
 The next sourdough starter I ordered was from: Breadtopia, I think it was around $5.00.
 This starter was a damp, flour paste like disc when I received it.
-This starter needed to be activated with water and flour also.
+The starter needed to be activated with water and flour also.
 You feed the starter over a period of days and when it’s active, it’s ready to use.
 This is a very active starter with a great sour taste.

 Third Sourdough Starter